za3k/za3k.com/drafts/asm.md

 ### Chapter 9: Writing 16-bit code (DOS, Windows 3/3.1)
-16-bit EXEs can be made by linking `.obj` files, or directly with a DOS .exe macro header 16-bit COMs can be made by adding an extra line or two at the start of `bin`.
+16-bit EXEs can be made by linking `.obj` files, or directly with a DOS .exe macro header

+16-bit COMs can be made by adding an extra line or two at the start of `bin`.

 .sys (DOS driver) is similar to .com with a different offset.

 Interfacing with external libraries: see docs

 ### Chapter 10: Writing 32-bit code (Unix, Win32, DJGPP)
 No memory segmentation--"flat" memory model where you just have a 32-bit, 4GB address space.

-C call interface [very helpful, copy from https://www.nasm.us/xdoc/2.15.05/html/nasmdo10.html] See later section for syscall to Linux kernel
+C call interface [very helpful, copy from https://www.nasm.us/xdoc/2.15.05/html/nasmdo10.html] **C ABI for Unix**
+    - All paramters are pushed on the stack, from right to left
+    - Call is
+    - EBP must be preserved, so usually EBP is pushed to stack, then ESP (stack pointer) copied to EBP, and then the callee reads values off the stack based on that. `[EBP]` is the old `[EBP]` value. `[EBP+4]` is the return address pushed by `CALL`.
+Parameters start at `[EBP+8]`, starting from the leftmost.
+    - Return value is in EAX (or AL/AX/ST0).
+    - At the end, callee restores original ESP, pops EBP if that was pushed, and returns.
+    - On return, caller moves stack pointer down with a constant (faster), or uses a series of pops.

+See later section for syscall to Linux kernel

 ### Chapter 11: Mixing 16- and 32-bit Code [ obsolete ]

 ### Chapter 12: Writing 64-bit Code (Unix, Win64)
-C ABI for Unix:
+**C ABI for Unix**
-    The first six arguments are passed in RDI, RSI, RDX, RCX, R8, and R9.
+    - The first six arguments are passed in RDI, RSI, RDX, RCX, R8, and R9.
-    All the above, plus RAX, R10, and R11 are "scratch" registers destroyed by function calls and don't need to be saved.
+    - All the above, plus RAX, R10, and R11 are "scratch" registers destroyed by function calls and don't need to be saved.
-    Additional arguments are passed on the stack.
+    - Additional arguments are passed on the stack.
-    Integer return values are placed in RAX and RDX (up to two integers can be returned, for structs or 128-bit integers) Memory, structs, strings, floats, etc are all done differently and you can check https://gitlab.com/x86-psABIs/x86-64-ABI C ABI for Windows:
+    - Integer return values are placed in RAX and RDX (up to two integers can be returned, for structs or 128-bit integers)
+    - Memory, structs, strings, floats, etc are all done differently and you can check https://gitlab.com/x86-psABIs/x86-64-ABI

+**C ABI for Windows**
-    Integers are passed in RCX, RDX, R8, R9, and then the stack.
+    - Integers are passed in RCX, RDX, R8, R9, and then the stack.
-    Return value is in RAX (only)
+    - Return value is in RAX (only)
-    Floating point, memory, etc work differently and you'll have to read a spec.
+    - Floating point, memory, etc work differently and you'll have to read a spec.

 See later section for syscall to Linux kernel

 ### Chapter 13: Troubleshoting [useless]